Kip Holden: 2004 election

 Holden became a member of the Mayors Against Illegal Guns Coalition, an organization formed in 2006 and co-chaired by Mayors Michael Bloomberg of New York City and Thomas Menino of Boston, Massachusetts.

 In 2008, Holden was inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.

 2008 reelection

-In 2008, Holden was elected with 71% of the vote.
+In 2008, Holden was resoundingly reelected with 71 per cent of the vote.

-Second term

 2012 reelection

 Holden handily won reelection in the nonpartisan blanket primary held in conjunction with the national election on November 6, 2012.
 One of his opponents, Republican J. Michael "Mike" Walker Sr., a member of the Metro Council, questioned Holden and the city-parish for having provided security services for Louis Farrakhan when the Nation of Islam spokesman addressed a group on October 3 at Southern University.
 Walker's advertisement includes a video of Farrakhan thanking Holden and the police chief for security services and Farrakhan's escort to Baton Rouge from the airport in New Orleans.

 With 115,305 votes (60 percent), Holden defeated three opponents.
 Walker finished second with 65,972 ballots (34.3 percent).
 Two Independents held the remaining 5.7 percent of the vote.